valenciaj/ace/README.md

     # mv ace /usr/local/sbin

 ## How to use
 Use on single file
     # ace /etc/asterisk/sip.conf

-    or use on multiple files
+Or use on multiple files
     # ace /etc/asterisk/*